Cultural and historical heritage in the Significant landscape Channel-Port

 Cultural and historical heritage in the Significant landscape Čikola River and Canyon

 One of the most significant cultural and historical monuments is the prehistoric hill fort of Osoje, located 8 km south-west from Drniš, near Pakovo Selo, on the very edge of the canyon.
 At the beginning of the canyon near Drniš, in the proximity of the road Šibenik-Knin, there is Gradina (Hill Fort) where some archaeological finds from prehistory to the second half of the 19th century have been recovered.
-The present round tower dates back to the 14th century and it belonged to the Nelipić noble family.
-The north-east defensive wall dates back to the Ottoman times.
+In the southern part, preserved segments of a medieval fortress, which belonged to the Nelipić noble family, date back to the 14th century.
+The present round tower and the north-east defensive wall dates back to the Ottoman times.

 Cultural and historical heritage in the Significant landscape Žut-Sit Archipelago